Best Installment Loans in April 2026

 • Thanks to higher rates, may want to look elsewhere if you have strong credit

 Upgrade isn’t just a loan marketplace.
 It also offers online savings and checking accounts through Cross River Bank.
-Upgrade’s Rewards Checking accounts are especially enticing.
+Upgrade ’s Rewards Checking accounts are especially enticing.
 If you get at least $1,000 in monthly direct deposits, you can earn benefits like cash back and lower loan rates.

-• Be a U.S. citizen or permanent resident or live in the U.S. with a valid visa
+• Citizenship: Be a U.S. citizen, permanent resident or live in the U.S. with a valid visa

-• Have a verifiable bank account and email address
+• Administrative: Have a valid bank account and email address

-Best For: bad or no credit
+Best for: Bad or no credit – Upstart

 The full range of available rates varies by state.
 A representative example of payment terms for a Personal Loan is as follows: a borrower receives a loan of $10,000 for a term of 60 months, with an interest rate of 21.58% and a 9.84% origination fee of $984, for an APR of 26.82%.
 In this example, the borrower will receive $9016 and will make 60 monthly payments of $275.
 APR is calculated based on 5-year rates offered in December 2023.
 There is no downpayment and no prepayment penalty.
 Your APR will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will be approved.
-QA Test

 • Next-day loans possible

-• Could have a high origination fee
+• Could have an origination fee

 • Only offers two loan repayment terms